dustinpfister/blog_posts/_posts/js-javascript-svg.md

 layout: post
 categories: js
 id: 376
-updated: 2019-08-16 15:07:31
+updated: 2020-07-09 08:23:53
-version: 1.12
+version: 1.13
 ---

-In javaScript svg graphics are an option for making vector graphics with javaScript, inline tags, or an external file format.
+In javaScript svg or [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) graphics are an option for making vector graphics with javaScript, inline tags, or an external file format.
 When it comes to making graphics with javaScript there are a number of options these days, including the 2d canvas drawing api which is often the preferred raster graphics option.
-However [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is a [vector based graphics](https://en.wikipedia.org/wiki/Vector_graphics) solution rather than the [raster based graphics](https://en.wikipedia.org/wiki/Raster_graphics) used in canvas.
+However svg is a [vector based graphics](https://en.wikipedia.org/wiki/Vector_graphics) solution rather than the [raster based graphics](https://en.wikipedia.org/wiki/Raster_graphics) used in canvas.
 So Scalable Vector Graphics is still a viable option for creating on the fly graphics with javaScript.

 <!-- more -->